1. What is mediation?

 15. May the parties include witnesses at the mediation?

 Generally, witnesses are not participants to the mediation since the parties are attempting to reach a settlement rather than to “prove” their case.
-At times the mediator may allow for the participation of a witness if all parties to the mediation agree.
+At times the mediator may allow for the participation of a witness and other interested participants if the mediator believes thier participation may be helpful to the mediation process.
 Before inviting a witness to attend the mediation, you should contact your mediator to obtain all necessary approvals.

 16. What is the role of the mediator?

 The mediator is an impartial and neutral intermediary whose role it is to help the parties resolve their dispute and reach a mutually agreeable settlement.
 The mediator listens to the position of the parties, provides guidance and may give opinions as to the potential outcome in the event the dispute is not resolved by mediation.
 The mediator does not make decisions for the parties, but instead encourages the parties to achieve a mutually acceptable resolution of their dispute.